 3. Use books on tape to allow students to keep up with the reading even if they are slow readers.

-4. Provide an outline or a copy of notes and teach students how to make notes memorable rather then taking class time to engage students in the mechanical act of copying.
+4. Provide an outline or a copy of notes and teach students how to make notes memorable rather than taking class time to engage students in the mechanical act of copying.

-6. Use proofing aids: proofreader buddy, spell checker, grammar checker.
+6. Use proofing aids: proofreader buddy, spell checker, a grammar checker.

 7. Provide spacing guides: graph paper, vertical lines, darkened horizontal lines to assist students with visual organization.

 8. Look for confusing directions in handouts, tests, and especially project descriptions; even if you provide clarification in class, students might miss it and be confused later.

 9. When possible, break instructions down into bullet points.
 Provide examples whenever possible.

 10. Students will retain information better when patterns are used to connect and organize what is being learned.
 Patterns might include colored graphic organizers, grouping and classification charts, sequence charts (presenting timelines, storylines, etc.), storytelling instead of lecturing, and having students point out cause and effect, problem and solution, and similarities and differences.
 Patterns support long-term memory.